Seek Returns logo

 Min

-Falling into the lower quartile for the Apparel - Retail industry, ONON’s Debt-to-Equity Ratio of 0.23 points to a conservative financing strategy.
+Falling into the lower quartile for the Textiles, Apparel & Luxury Goods industry, ONON’s Debt-to-Equity Ratio of 0.23 points to a conservative financing strategy.
 This results in lower financial risk but potentially limits strategic investments compared to more leveraged competitors.

-AZO vs. ONON: A comparison of their D/E Ratio against their respective Specialty Retail and Apparel - Retail industry benchmarks.
+AZO vs. ONON: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Specialty Retail and Textiles, Apparel & Luxury Goods industry benchmarks.

 AZO